vidispine/face-training-theme/README.md

 </CORSConfiguration>
 ```

+### Enable S3 CORS Policy

 This must be set on the VidiCore instance your application is running on.
+This can be done in the console of you choice or via Postman.
+`PUT /API/configuration/cors`
 ```
 <CORSConfigurationDocument xmlns="http://xml.vidispine.com/schema/vidispine">
  <entry>